Nicki Minaj: 2014–2017: The Pinkprint and acting ventures

-2018–2019: Queen and marriage
+2018–2019: Queen

 After a social media hiatus, Minaj released two singles from her fourth studio album Queen.
-She released "Chun-Li" and "Barbie Tingz" simultaneously on April 12, 2018, with both reaching number ten and number twenty-five in the U.S. respectively.
+She released "Chun-Li" and "Barbie Tingz" simultaneously on April 12, 2018, with both reaching number ten and number twenty-five in the US respectively.
 She performed "Chun-Li" on Saturday Night Live and the 2018 BET Awards.
 While "Chun Li" appears on the tracklist of the album, "Barbie Tingz" is only included on the Target version of the album.
 On the red carpet of the 2018 Met Gala, she announced the title of the album and the original release date.
+"Rich Sex" featuring Lil Wayne was released on June 11, 2018, as the first promotional single from Queen.
 The second single, "Bed", featuring Ariana Grande was released on June 14, 2018, alongside the album pre-order, reaching number 42 on the Hot 100.
 Additionally, Minaj appeared as a featured artist on the song "Fefe" along with Murda Beatz and Tekashi 6ix9ine.
-It debuted at number four in the U.S, marking Minaj's highest debut on the chart at the time, besting the sixth place start of "Bang Bang" in 2014.
+It debuted at number four in the US, marking Minaj's highest debut on the chart at the time, besting the sixth place start of "Bang Bang" in 2014.
 It later peaked at number three and was added to Queen in the middle of its first tracking week.
-The day before the album's release, Minaj launched her own Beats 1 radio show, Queen Radio.

-Queen received multiple delays before being released on August 10, 2018.
-It debuted at number two on the US Billboard 200 with 185,000 album-equivalent units, of which 78,000 came from pure album sales.
-It debuted at number five in the UK and at number four in Australia, marking Minaj's highest debut in the latter country.
+The day before the album's release, Minaj launched her own Beats 1 (now branded as Apple Music 1) radio show, Queen Radio.
+It became the most-listened radio show on Apple Music in 2019, and ran for 17 episodes till February 2020.
+Guests on the show included Ariana Grande, 50 Cent, and Chance the Rapper, among others.Queen received multiple delays before finally being released on August 10, 2018.
+It debuted at number two on the U.S. Billboard 200 with 185,000 album-equivalent units, of which 78,000 came from pure album sales.
+It also debuted at number five in the UK and at number four in Australia, marking Minaj's highest debut in the latter country.
 Minaj later expressed frustration and criticized several people including Travis Scott, whose album Astroworld claimed the top spot for a second week in a row, blocking Queen from the top spot.
 Minaj alleged that Travis Scott sold shirts, merchandise, and ticket passes for an unnannounced tour to boost his album sales.
 This controversy and Queen's roll-out was documented by several news outlets and commentators.
 Queen received generally positive reviews, with some critics deriding the album's length and direction.
 The album was certified Platinum by the RIAA in January 2019, for moving over 1 million equivalent units.